isofit/isofit/docs/source/custom/docker.rst

 This image is default tagged as `jammont/isofit`.
 As such, to use it run:

 .. code-block:: bash
-  $ docker run -it --rm jammont/isofit bash
+  $ docker run -it --rm --shm-size=16gb jammont/isofit bash

 - `-it` - Run in `[i]nteractive` and `[t]erminal` modes, which will build a container and place the user inside of it.
 - `--rm` - Removes the container once finished.
 If you intend to modify the container between sessions, remove this flag.
+- `--shm-size=16gb` - Expands the shared memory space for the container.
+This is used by Ray and, if not set, may have significant performance impacts.
+The larger the better, this may need to be tweaked to your system.
 - `jammont/isofit` - The `tag` name of the image.
 If you built your own ISOFIT image using a different tag, be sure to replace this string.
 - `bash` - The command to run for `-it`.
 Using `bash` here will invoke a bash instance for the user.
 If you wanted to launch a specific script without entering the container, you could replace this command.